sdashivam/Dscrapper/README.md

 2. pip install virtualenvwrapper

-3. mkvirtualenv snv(provide any name for environment)
+3. virtualenv snv(provide any name for environment)

 4. Once a virtual environment has been created we can open the created folder and start writing the code.